emoon/rust_minifb/README.md

 Status
 ------
-Currently macOS, Linux and Windows (64-bit and 32-bit) are the current supported platforms.
+Current supported platforms include macOS, Linux and Windows (64-bit and 32-bit).
 X11 (Linux/FreeBSD/etc) support has been tested on Ubuntu (x64).
 Linux Wayland support is also available.
-Bug report(s) for other OSes/CPUs are welcome!
+Bug reports for other OSes/CPUs are welcome!

-Notice: That after 0.13 Redox hasn't been updated and some work is required to get that working again.
-PR are welcome.
+Notice: After 0.13, Redox hasn't been updated and some work is required to get it working again.
+PRs are welcome.

 Build instructions
 ------------------

-On Linux you may need to install these dependencies first:
+On Linux, you may need to install these dependencies first:

 ```
 sudo apt install libxkbcommon-dev libwayland-cursor0 libwayland-dev